Skip to Content

 Santa Cruz has long been synonymous with surfing.
 It’s a relationship dating back to 1885 when three Hawaiian princes exported it to the city’s shores.
 Local legend Jack O’Neill then gave it a boost by introducing the wet suit, a great guard against chilly Pacific waters.

-Bone up on the history of the sport at the Surfing Museum.
-Perched above internationally renowned surfing hotspot, Steamer Lane, it’s full of photos, surfboards, and other artifacts.
+Bone up on the sport’s history at the Surfing Museum located at the Mark Abbott Memorial Lighthouse.
+Perched above internationally renowned surfing hotspot Steamer Lane, it’s full of photos, surfboards, and other artifacts.

-While the area is best for experienced surfers, Cowell Beach is a great place to start if you’re new to the sport.
-The best way to learn is by booking a beginning surf lesson with pros that know how to get you hanging ten in no time.
+While the area waters teem with experienced surfers, Cowell Beach is also a great place to start if you’re new to the sport.
+The best way to learn is by booking a beginning surf lesson with pros that know how to get you hanging ten.

-For a real surfer’s vibe, head to Pleasure Point one of the settings for the feature film, Chasing Mavericks.
-Wherever you choose to hang ten, know that you’re visiting a designated world surfing reserve, one of only four in the world.
-The others are Malibu, CA; Ericeira, Portugal; and Manly Beach in Australia.
+For a quintessential surfer’s vibe, head to Pleasure Point, one of the settings for the feature film Chasing Mavericks.
+Wherever you choose to hang ten, know you’re visiting a designated world-surfing reserve, one of only four.
+The others are Malibu, CA; Ericeira, Portugal; and Manly Beach, Australia.

 Things to do in Santa Cruz with kids - Boardwalk